-The mandate of the Standing Committee on Indigenous and Northern Affairs (the Committee) includes all areas covered by the federal department of Indigenous and Northern Affairs Canada, whose legal name remains the Department of Indian Affairs and Northern Development (DIAND).
-The Committee can study any aspect of the Department’s management and operation, as well as legislation, programs or policy areas administered by the Department.
-Traditionally, the Department has taken responsibility primarily for on-reserve registered First Nations people, Inuit and northern or territorial affairs.
-In turn, the Committee has primarily considered legislation and issues related to these populations and subjects.
+The mandate of the Standing Committee on Indigenous and Northern Affairs (the Committee) includes all areas covered by the Department of Indigenous Services and Department of Crown-Indigenous Relations and Northern Affairs.
+The Committee can study any aspect of the management and operation of the two departments, as well as legislation, programs or policy areas administered by them.

 Prior to the 1960s, northern matters were not addressed by parliamentary committees on a consistent basis.
 Northern issues not related to Indigenous peoples were seen for the most part as resource questions within the mandate of the largely inactive Standing Committee on Mines, Forests and Waters.
 In 1964, the House of Commons established a Standing Committee on Northern Affairs and National Resources to match the mandate of the then Department of Northern Affairs and National Resources.
 It, too, appears not to have met very often.

 It was the establishment of the new Department of Indian Affairs and Northern Development in 1966 that led to the creation, in 1968, of the first Standing Committee on Indian Affairs and Northern Development.

 The new Committee was active from the start.
 From 1968–1972, it received numerous Orders of Reference dealing with budgetary estimates and legislation.
 In the 1970s and 1980s, the Committee’s activities showed a willingness to take a broad view of its mandate to review the Department’s budget and Annual Reports, in order to study matters of special interest.